Coleman Legal LLP Logo

 1. Defective blocks in Donegal.

-3. Vaginal Mesh Implants
+2. Vaginal Mesh Implants

 Statute

+The Liability for Defective Product Acts 1991 provides the majority of protection in this area.
+It protects consumers from products that do not reach a reasonable level of safety and cause foreseeable injury or damage and it was implemented on the back of EC Directive 85/374.
 The 1991 Act simplifies litigation and the claimant need not show negligence on the part of the producer and can instead rely on proof that the product was defective and also that a causal link exists between the defective nature of the product and the damage suffered.’

-Under the 1991 Act a producer shall be strictly liable for damages in Tort for damage (either to property or an individual) caused wholly or partly by a defect in a product.
-The main effect of the Act is to introduce into Irish Law the principle of “strict” or “no fault” liability.
+Under the 1991 Act, a producer is strictly liable for damages in Tort for damage (either to property or an individual) caused wholly or partly by a defect in a product.
+The main effect of the Act is to introduce into Irish Law the principle of “strict” or “no-fault” liability.
+The Act supplements rather than replaces remedies in Contract and Tort.
+Lastly, it is worth distinguishing that the 1991 Act only covers defective and dangerous products – products that are not dangerous but may be poorly made or ‘cheap’ are not covered by the 1991 Act.

 Contract

 The Sale of Goods and Supply of Services Act 1980 covers the contractual element of defective products and provides consumers with the option of recourse should they need to avail of it.
-Section 10 of the 1980 Act implies that into the contract for the sale of a good that such an item must be of ‘merchantable quality’; the Act also provides that goods of reasonable quality taking into account what they are meant to do, their durability and their price.
+Section 10 of the 1980 Act implies that in the contract for the sale of an excellent, such an item must be of ‘merchantable quality’; the Act also provides that goods of reasonable quality, such an item must be of ‘merchantable quality’; the Act also provides that goods of reasonable quality taking into account what they are meant to do, their durability and their price.
+Goods are also meant to be fit for their purpose and they must be as described.
+The buyer must not be misled into buying something by the description of goods or services given orally by a salesperson or an advertisement, or details on the packaging.

 Criminal

-The General Product Safety Regulations 2004 which implemented EC Directive 2001/95 is the principal piece of legislation imposing criminal liability for placing unsafe products on the market.
+The General Product Safety Regulations 2004, which implemented EC Directive 2001/95, is the principal piece of legislation imposing criminal liability for placing unsafe products on the market.

 Tort

-Our offices can represent clients who have fallen victim to any defective products which can include:
+Our offices can represent clients who have fallen victim to any defective products, which can include:

 • Unsafe medical devices